How to Survey Chamber Members

-No question about it — member-based organizations are conducting more surveys than ever.
+No question about it — Associations are conducting more surveys than ever.
 But are they generating the high-quality data needed to make good decisions?

 Kristin Clarke, CAE, interviewed Douglas Meyer with The Opinion Collective and SurveyMonkey’s, Sarah Cho, about trends in surveys.

-Check off these trends to boost your survey savvy:
+Check out these trends to boost your survey savvy:

 Keep mobile in mind.